Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 nation be colorblind, this argument goes, then it’s illegal to

-use racial classifications for any purpose, even to address current
+use racial classifications for any purpose, even to address

 instances of discrimination.